sahilatahar/sahilatahar/README.md

 I hold a Bachelor of Computer Applications (BCA) degree, where I was first introduced to programming through the C language.
 Before starting college, I completed a course in C programming, including file handling and some projects aligned with the syllabus.

 During college, I explored Flutter for mobile app development but later shifted my focus to web development.
 Now, I am a full-stack web developer, continuously learning and growing.
-Currently, I am diving into DevOps to expand my skills further.

 - 🌱 Currently exploring cloud technologies (AWS) and DevOps.
 - 💼 Building and maintaining HRM & CRM applications.